JaphetGaba/esg-invest-dbm/README.md

 # ESG and Investment Data Management System

-The **ESG and Investment Data Management System** is a Python-based solution designed to manage and integrate ESG (Environmental, Social, and Governance) and Investment data.
-The system provides efficient ETL (Extract, Transform, Load) processes to ensure clean, validated, and reliable data is available for analysis, reporting, and decision-making.
-This tool supports financial institutions and organizations focused on sustainability and compliance.
+**ESG and Investment Data Management System** is a AI and Data management-based solution designed to manage and integrate ESG (Environmental, Social, and Governance) and Investment data.
+The system 	ports financial institutions and organizations focused on sustainability and compliance.

 ---

 ## Key Features

 - **Comprehensive ESG and Investment Integration**: Combines ESG metrics with investment data to facilitate informed decision-making.
 - **Data Validation and Transformation**: Ensures high-quality, clean, and consistent data.
 - **SQL Server Database Integration**: Creates and populates ESG and Investment tables in a secure SQL Server environment.